How To Get Maximum Performance

 • Use direct kernel calls (import imcombiners.kernels as imck) only for trusted hot loops where the input layout is already guaranteed.

 Direct imck calls are not a second algorithm.
 For output-only rejection, they use the same Rust kernels as the fast public routes.
 Their advantage is smaller Python-boundary work: no object construction, no repeated validation, no default workspace copy, and no retained diagnostics unless the called kernel returns them.
-Also users can use *_1d kernels for their 1-D array calculator - they are designed to be very fast and useful.
 Once the input is already a contiguous floating workspace, imck.sigclip_combine(..., validate=False) and Combiner(..., copy=False, validate=False).combine(..., diagnostics=None) are near-tie comparisons around the same core kernel.
+Use reducers directly for standalone 1-D reductions.

 Workspace Requirements